 - Special admission procedure by the study program

 The complete information on the admission process, required knowledge of English, and the criteria for the assessment of professional suitability can be found in the admission regulations.

 - Admission regulations [de] (available only in German)

 Very good knowledge of English, non-Nativespeakers need a language certificate (TOEFL-Test with 213 credits (computer-based test) or a similar certificate).

 Until February 15th for the beginning of the course in the winter semester of the same year.

-After of the Master of Science program COMMAS, students can work in various internationally and industrially relevant industries.
-Caused of the knowledge earned in material theory and modelling, simulation technology and numerical methods, the students are particularly suitable for professious in the following areas:
+Graduates can work in various industrial sectors.
+With their knowledge in material theory and modelling, simulation technology and numerical methods, our graduates are particularly suitable for professions in the following areas:

 - simulation technology

 - modelling of complex boundaries such as crash test simulations in the automotive industry